offmywave011/masterconcrete/Detecting-and-drawing-contours.md

     });

+#### Contour detection parameters

+You can easily control contour detection sensitivity by modifying parameters in `ContourDetectorFrameHandler`:

+    ContourDetectorFrameHandler frameHandler = ContourDetectorFrameHandler.attach(cameraView);
+    frameHandler.setAcceptedAngleScore(75);
+    frameHandler.setAcceptedSizeScore(80);

+`setAcceptedAngleScore(Double acceptedAngleScore)` - set the minimum score in percent (0 - 100) of the perspective distortion to accept a detected document.
+Default is 75.0.
+You can set lower values to accept more perspective distortion.
+Warning: Lower values result in more blurred document images.

+`setAcceptedSizeScore(Double acceptedSizeScore)` - set the minimum size in percent (0 - 100) of the screen size to accept a detected document.
+It is sufficient that height or width match the score.
+Default is 80.0.
+Warning: Lower values result in low resolution document images.

 #### Drawing detected contour

 To draw the detected contour use `PolygonView`.
 First, add it as a sub-view of `ScanbotCameraView`: